rajatcse1/SFDC_Training/Practice/Program/09_String.md

 zero

-13.Write a program in C to extract a substring from a given string.
+13.Write a program in Apex to extract a substring from a given string.

-Test Data :
+- Test Data :
 Input the string : this is test string
 Input the position to start extraction :9
 Input the length of substring :4

-Expected Output:
+- Expected Output:
 ```

 The substring retrieve from the string is : " test "